lcontento/czi2codex/README.md

 ```
 $ pip install .
 ```
+With that all necessary side-packages will be automatically installed and the conversion tool is ready to go.
+# How to use czi2codex - converter

-# Generation of standard options file
+## 1. Generation of standard options file
-Enter the directory of the source code:
+Enter the directory of the source code (where the python files are located, exemplarily the file `run_czi2codex.py`) :
 ```
 $ cd czi2codex
 ```